Alecu Russo

-Alecu Russo (March 17, 1819 near Chișinău – February 5, 1859 in Iași), was a Moldavian Romanian writer, literary critic and publicist.
+Alecu Russo (17 March 1819 – 5 February 1859) was a Romanian writer, literary critic and publicist.

 Russo is credited with having discovered one of the most elaborate forms of the Romanian national folk ballad Miorița.
 He was also a contributor to the Iași periodical Zimbrul, in which he published one of his best-known works, Studie Moldovană ("Moldovan Studies"), in 1851–1852.